Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 3. No distractions from phones or emails or chat
     - switch off notifications
     - we will have breaks
+    - try to schedule a work crisis for another time!
-1. Don't worry about children, pets, partners, deliveries, builders, etc
+1. However, don't worry about children, pets, partners, deliveries, builders, etc
     - they will interrupt and distract, it is OK!
     - this is normal!
     - sometimes they help with the creativity...
+1. If you need a break, just say so

 ---